All Midland College policies are available online. Please note, the Midland College Policy Manual is hosted on an external server.

 The disciplinary appeals committee shall be convened:

 - On request of a student appealing a penalty other than suspension or expulsion.
 The request must be filed in writing, on a form provided by Midland College, within ten College business days of the date of the administration’s written notice.

 - Automatically, if the vice president of student services or designee determines that a student committed misconduct warranting suspension.

-The disciplinary appeals committee shall be comprised of at least three Midland College employees and a minimum of one current Midland College student.
+The disciplinary appeals committee shall be composed of at least three Midland College employees.
 The members of the disciplinary appeals committee and the committee chairperson shall be designated according to procedures developed by the College President.
 All members of the disciplinary appeals committee shall be eligible to vote during the hearing.

 The vice president of student services or designee shall notify the student by letter of the date, time, and place for the hearing.
 Unless the student and the vice president of student services or designee otherwise agree, the hearing shall take place within a reasonable time period, not to exceed ten Midland College business days after the date of the student’s request for the hearing or the vice president of student services or designee’s determination that the student should be suspended.